lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       *  If either outputs a valid version message, the host satisfies the fetcher requirement.

-      *  If both output an error message, see :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget`.
+      *  If both output an error message, see :doc:`/sysadmin/curl` or :doc:`/sysadmin/wget` accordingly.

 2. .. dropdown:: Tar and Unzip are required